+It’s time, dear travelers for a Book Lover’s Guide to Albania!
 With Greece ticked and thoroughly completed, we jumped on a plane headed for Tirana, the capital of Albania.
 For those unfamiliar with Albania, it’s a tiny Balkan country bordered by Greece to the south, Montenegro to the north and the Adriatic sea to the west.
-It’s a country steeped with culture and history, a country still trying to figure out its identity and how to come to terms with its past.
-With a population of under 3 million people and infrastructure still emerging from its communistic origins, you’d be forgiven if you didn’t think there’d be many bookish places of interest in Albania.
-However, with a bit of digging and some perseverance, you can uncover many booklover delights.
+It’s a country steeped with culture and history, and a country still trying to figure out its identity and how to come to terms with its past.
+With a population of under 3 million people and infrastructure still emerging from 40 years of Communist dictatorship, you’d be forgiven if you didn’t think there’d be many bookish places of interest in Albania.
+However, with a bit of digging and some perseverance, you can uncover many delights for book lovers.

 Libraria Adrion City Centre